MES Estimated Costs

 |Room & Board||$9,492||$9,492||$9,492||$9,492|

-Some Native Americans and nonresident active duty military and their dependents (including spouses) living in Washington can apply to get resident tuition.
+Some Native Americans and nonresident active duty military and their dependents (including spouses) living in Washington may apply for resident tuition.

 * Your financial aid package is based on the total cost of attendance, which varies based on the number of credits you take and if you have loan fees.
 Depending on your situation, you can also appeal to increase your cost of attendance, thus increasing your financial aid.